bdecentgmbh/moodle-block_socialcomments/README.md

-# Navigation Tracking Moodle Plugin
+# Social Comments Moodle Plugin

 ## Description
 The Social Comments block plugin for Moodle makes learning more engaging by adding the following features (among others):